 Was it minutes, hours or days later?
 Or…what an odd thought…a century earlier?
 Karen shivered, but felt no cold.
 She didn’t feel her own shiver either; it was strictly metaphorical.
 Was she standing, sitting, or lying down?
 Karen didn’t know.
 Were her eyes open or closed?
-Karen didn’t know that either; she only knew she wasn’t seeing anything, not even light or darkness.
-It was as if she was struggling to see through an infinity of glass windows with nothing behind them.
-The good news, Karen figured, was that she no longer felt any pain.
-Not from that glass shard she’d been bleeding so profusely from for hours.
-Not from Frank’s lethal punch, aimed for Martin, that she’d intercepted.
-The bad news, Karen figured, was that she must be dead.
+She didn’t know that either; she only knew she wasn’t seeing anything, not even light or darkness.
+It was as if she was struggling to peer through an infinity of glass windows with nothing behind them.
+The good news, she figured, was that she no longer felt any pain.
+Not from her bleeding hand.
+Not from Frank’s powerhouse punch.
+The bad news, she figured, was that she must be dead.

 It was then that the screaming started, but of course it wasn’t really screaming and was as silent as the absolute silence that would have been ringing in her ears…if she still had ears that functioned.
 How welcome even that ringing would have been.

 Dead.
 Next the crying that wasn’t crying started.
 For Karen could neither scream nor cry about it…or anything, she figured…ever again.
 But wasn’t the one, the only goddamn advantage of being dead supposed to be that you wouldn’t even know it?

 He’d fucking killed her, she was dead, and she still couldn’t stop thinking about him?

 Suddenly she felt something, and to feel anything was divine, and what she felt was Frank.
 His presence.
 That voice.
 His surprisingly formal words, saying… Saying not “Karen, how could you?” but “Karen, how could I?” over and over again.